-My name is Sebastian Brandes and I work for Microsoft Consulting Services in Denmark.
+My name is Sebastian Brandes and I work as a Tech Evangelist in Microsoft.
 On this blog I write about the latest Microsoft technologies related to app development, cloud services and developer tools!

 Please contact me if you've got any questions to the stuff I write.
 I will be happy to answer you!

 We are using Yammer a lot in my team in MCS and I have come to like it a whole lot.
 It makes communication with your colleagues and with people outside of your immediate team much faster, as the tone tends to be a little less formal – and therefore faster and easier to read and write.
 I have had an idea for a fun thing to do with Yammer for a while and yesterday night I finally had the time to put it together.

 I have messed a bit around with Yammer’s API and, honestly, it’s really awesome!
 Authenticating with the API and making requests is really easy since it is all based on REST and OAuth 2.
 More than 200,000 companies – including 85% of the Fortune 500 – use Yammer and the amount of information that is getting into the social network is just enormous.
 Also, it’s becoming a more and more central place for knowledge sharing in companies.
 I wanted to tap into that and developing something that would work on top of this strong trend.